Connecting Git Repository

 Public vs. Private Repositories

-- Public Repositories: Can be connected using HTTPS URLs without SSH key configuration
+- Public Repositories: Can be connected using HTTPS URLs without SSH key configuration, or through GitHub OAuth for GitHub repositories

-- Private Repositories: Require SSH key authentication for secure access
+- Private GitLab and Bitbucket Repositories: Use SSH key authentication for secure access

 Branch Selection